fieldtrip/website/tutorial/mouse_eeg.md

     cfg.channel = {'all', '-HL1'};
     cfg = ft_databrowser(cfg, data);

-We see that some channels show a much lower noise level than others (e.g. AF8).
+We see that some channels show a much lower noise level than others (e.g., AF8).
 This might be due to differences in electrode-skull impedance.

 FIXME insert figure (4 check the impedance and report it here)